m0nq/build-organizer/README.md

    ```sh
    npm install
    ```
-4. Run build to host app natively, or type
+4. Run build to host app natively,
    ```sh
    npm run build
    ```
-   or,
+   or type
    ```sh
    npm run dev
    ```
-   to run the app in development mode
+   to run the app in development mode and view page on `localhost:5173`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>